Why You Shouldn't Show Your Rental Property While It's Tenant-Occupied

 There’s a belief by some in the landlord community that once a tenant gives notice to vacate, you should immediately list the property for rent and start showing it.
 The idea of course, is you want to limit any vacancy time.
 After being in this business many years, we have found this is not the best approach.
-The best approach, is to wait until the current tenant moves out and the property is made rent ready before you show it and I will explain why.
+The best approach is to wait until the current tenant moves out and the property is made rent ready before you show it and I will explain why.

-Occupied Homes Show Poorly
+Occupied Hones Show Poorly

 Have you ever viewed an occupied home?
 It is hard to picture yourself living there.
 It is generally messy and you almost never remember the viewing well, since the tenant was there and you felt like you were intruding.
 Since the property does not show well it usually rents for less then it would if it were vacant and in great showing condition.

 Success Rates and Occupied Properties

 When we used to show occupied homes, we were successful in renting it occupied about a third of the time.
 That wasn’t due to a lack of effort.
 The units would not rent because a) we were usually trying for a higher rent b) the tenants were not cooperative with the showings and c) the place was dirty and everything looked lived-in and unattractive.

-What Can Go Wrong
+What Can Go Wrong?

-So let’s say you lease the property while occupied.
+Let’s say you lease the property while occupied.
 There are many things that frequently happen that can cause major issues.
 A late move out could occur.
 Your existing tenant might not get their new place on time, so they can’t move out of your place on the date they were supposed to.
 You really have no leverage to make them leave, so you are at the mercy of their new move out schedule.
 This means you can’t deliver the property to the new tenant on the date you agreed to in the contract.